For Property Owners

 Broad demand can make underperformance look normal

 The useful comparison is not whether the market is active.
-It is whether your manager is turning that demand into stronger owner net income than a competent local operator should.
+It is whether your manager is turning that demand into stronger owner income than a competent local operator should.

 Owner Economics

-What actually moves Bradenton owner net
+What actually moves Bradenton owner income

 The money usually shifts when the home is sold to the right trip type, not when another manager promises broader exposure.